marcosborges1/agapeTool/README.md

 ## Setup

-Use the package manager [npm](https://www.npmjs.com) to install micrographlgateway.
+Use the package manager [npm](https://www.npmjs.com) to install the ASE.

 ```bash
 npm install